the14thgod/slider-pro/docs/modules.md

 >Sets a delay for the show transition.
 This delay starts from the moment when the transition to the new slide starts.

+##### data-hide-transition-x #####

+>Sets the horizontal transition of the layer when it disappears from the slide.
+Can be set to 'left' or 'right.'
+These values describing the direction in which the layer will move when it disappears.

-##### data-hide-transition #####
+##### data-hide-transition-y #####

->Sets the transition of the layer when it disappears from the slide.
-Can be set to 'left', 'right', 'up' or 'down', these values describing the direction in which the layer will move when it disappears.
+>Sets the vertical transition of the layer when it disappears from the slide.
+Can be set to 'up' or 'down.'
+These values describing the direction in which the layer will move when it disappears.

+##### data-hide-offset-x #####

+>Sets the horizontal offset for the position of the layer towards which the layer will be animated from the original position when it disappears from the slide.
+Needs to be set to a fixed value.

-##### data-hide-offset #####
+##### data-hide-offset-y #####

->Sets an offset for the position of the layer towards which the layer will be animated from the original position when it disappears from the slide.
+>Sets the vertical offset for the position of the layer towards which the layer will be animated from the original position when it disappears from the slide.
 Needs to be set to a fixed value.

 ##### data-hide-duration #####